island-is/island.is/apps/services/search-indexer/src/migrate/README.md

 **migrateAws.ts**:

-- Update AWS dictionaries using the `island.is/elasticsearch-dictionaries` repository
+- Update AWS dictionaries using the `island.is/elasticsearch-dictionaries` repository.
-- Manage S3 bucket files
+- Manage S3 bucket files.
-- Create and manage packages within AWS Elasticsearch (ES)
+- Create and manage packages within AWS Elasticsearch (ES).
-- Associate/disassociate packages with AWS ES domains
+- Associate/disassociate packages with AWS ES domains.

 **migrateElastic.ts**:

-- Update ES indexes
+- Update ES indexes.
-- Create new indexes when dictionary or template changes occur
+- Create new indexes when dictionary or template changes occur.
-- Migrate data from sources to the current index
+- Migrate data from sources to the current index.
-- Prevent builds with faulty indexes from deployment
+- Prevent deployments with faulty indexes.

 **migrateKibana.ts**:

-- Update content status dashboard
+- Update content status dashboard.

 Run the migration script locally to manage your `dev-service` instance of Elasticsearch. **Note: The script presumes Elasticsearch contains dictionary files and may not function with standard instances.**